Warm Goat Cheese Fondue Dip

-Soft pretzels, either bought or made like this, can lead to interactivity as well.
+Soft pretzels, either bought or homemade, can lead to interactivity as well.
 The first time we had them as a dipper The Hubs picked one up and said, “Let’s share.”
 He then held it out to me.
 I grabbed a loop of the intertwined bread and pulled.

 We didn’t wait long that night to turn off the fondue pot and